thechangelog/pipedream/docs/local_dev.md

 ```

 > [!NOTE]
-> Environment variables can be passed into the varnish container for detail about the backend domain and IP addresses to override DNS responses with dnsmasq configs.
+> Environment variables can be passed into the varnish container for detail
+> about the backend domain and IP addresses to override DNS responses with
+> dnsmasq configs.

-Start the varnish container, update the dnsmasq config if needed, then start dnsmasq
+Start the varnish container, update the dnsmasq config if needed, then start dnsmasq:
 ```bash
 # Start the varnish container and change dns resolver to use localhost
 # (expecting dnsmasq to start shortly after the container is started).